PrefectHQ/prefect/docs/ui/workspaces.md

 Workspace transfer enables you to move an existing workspace from one account to another.
 For example, you may transfer a workspace from a personal account to an organization.

-Workspace transfer retains existing workspace configuration and flow run history, including blocks, deployments, notifications, work queues, and logs.
+Workspace transfer retains existing workspace configuration and flow run history, including blocks, deployments, notifications, work pools, and logs.

 !!! note "Workspace transfer permissions"
     Workspace transfer must be initiated or approved by a user with admin priviliges for the workspace to be transferred.